Seb900lol/VDABL/README.md

 ...Or if you don't want your mod to be able to run .lua scripts, delete the "LUA_ALLOWED" line on Project.xml

-## Powered by a modified version of Psych Engine!
 this is dave
 ![Dave](https://cdn.discordapp.com/attachments/892140166309892136/905267141299802152/dorve_reale.png)